IBM-Bluemix-Docs/GlobalizationPipeline/ts_index.md

 The resource file I am trying to upload is not accepted.
 {:shortdesc}

-When adding or updating a resource file to a translation project, an error is occurring because a portion of the file is to large.
+When adding or updating a resource file to a translation project, an error is occurring because a portion of the file is too large.
 {: tsSymptoms}

 {{site.data.keyword.GlobalizationPipeline_short}} can only accept resource files that meet certain size requirements.